cardano-scaling/hydra/security/RFP.md

 ## Tasks

+On a broad level, our goal is to ensure that the security properties proven in the original publication hold for the implementation, taking also into consideration the main entry points of a hydra node which are the network, the API and the Cardano ledger.

 Given the artifacts described above,
-We expect the auditor to assess the follwing statements.
+We expect the auditor to assess the following statements.

 ### Hydra Head v1 Formal Specification is sound with the original publication